habitat-sh/habitat/www/source/docs/run-packages-topologies.html.md

 # Topologies

 A topology describes the intended relationship between peers within a service group.
-Three topologies ship with Habitat by default: standalone, leader-follower and initializer.
-The leader-follower and initializer topologies both employ [leader election](/docs/internals-leader-election) to define a leader.
+Three topologies ship with Habitat by default: standalone, and leader-follower.
+The leader-follower topology employs [leader election](/docs/internals-leader-election) to define a leader.

 ## Standalone